OctopusDeploy/blog/blog/2023-06/ten-pillars-of-pragmatic-deployments/index.md

 ## Conclusion

-Those are the ten pillars of pragmatic deployments that shape the [features](https://octopus.com/features) and philosophy of Octopus Deploy.
-I'm sure they will continue evolving as new use cases emerge, but we believe they provide a solid foundation for building Octopus Deploy.
+Those are the 10 pillars of pragmatic deployments that shape the [features](https://octopus.com/features) and philosophy of Octopus Deploy.
+I'm sure they'll continue evolving as new use cases emerge, but we believe they provide a solid foundation for building Octopus Deploy.

+You might also like to read our ebook about the [10 pillars of pragmatic Kubernetes deployments](https://octopus.com/blog/10-pillars-kubernetes-deployments) with Octopus.

 Happy deployments!